This is pretty cool…

-The instrument at left is clearly a Harwood parlor guitar that someone has added an unusual bass section to, wouldn’t you agree?
+The instrument above is clearly a Harwood parlor guitar that someone has added an unusual bass section to, wouldn’t you agree?

-It sold on eBay in November, 2005, and I went back and forth on deciding to include it on the site of not (I may have for a little while, I forget).
+It sold on eBay in November 2005, and I went back and forth on deciding to include it on the site or not (I may have for a little while, I forget).

 In early 2007, I heard from the buyer, who had just finished having it restored (replacement bridges, re-fret, pickups, and swapped out the ladder bracing for X-bracing…he didn’t think it was original either).
 Both he and the luthier agreed that the basses were an add-on, time frame unknown.